Bergerac (TV series): Lead character and casting

 Jim Bergerac is a complex character, presented by the series as a somewhat unorthodox police officer.
 He is recovering from alcoholism, partly resulting from an unpleasant divorce.

 A Jersey native, he returns to the island at the start of the series after recuperating in England from ill health, dipsomania and major surgery on his leg following an accident caused by his drinking heavily prior to an attempted arrest.
 The accident is shown in episode two as a flashback: Bergerac was swigging brandy during a surveillance when he noticed his suspect and gave chase.
 He attempted to prevent the man's escape by leaping onto his boat.
 Under the influence of his drinking, he slipped back and his left leg was crushed against the harbour wall by the boat.

 As a result of this accident, Bergerac begins episode one deemed unfit to serve, but he seeks to remain on the police force.
-While his status is being considered, he is key to solving a case with old colleagues in the recently formed "Bureau des Étrangers"; he is then posted to that unit and does well.
+While his status is being considered, he is key to solving a case with old colleagues in the recently formed Bureau des Étrangers; he is then posted to that unit and does well.
 By the end of the series, Bergerac has become a private detective.

 As an aspect of his unorthodox behaviour, Bergerac drives a burgundy 1947 Triumph Roadster instead of an approved police vehicle.

 According to a 2001 interview with Robert Banks Stewart, John Nettles was cast on his insistence.
 He said, "A programme like that would never get made today without having a household name, but back then I fought to have John Nettles play Bergerac because he was right for it."

 Romance

 Bergerac's relationships with women are a frequent theme, often as a subplot to the main crime investigation.
-Bergerac's girlfriends include Francine Leland (Cécile Paoli) (who had been the fiancée of a dead colleague), Marianne Bellshade (Celia Imrie), Susan Young (Louise Jameson) and Danielle Aubry (Thérèse Liotard).
-He has several encounters with ex-wife Deborah (Deborah Grant), who has custody of their daughter Kim (Lindsay Heath).
+Bergerac's girlfriends include Francine Leland (who had been the fiancée of a dead colleague), Marianne Bellshade, Susan Young and Danielle Aubry.
+He has several encounters with ex-wife Deborah, who has custody of their daughter, Kim.